berstend/puppeteer-extra/packages/extract-stealth-evasions/readme.md

 node index.js
 ```

 Use the resulting `stealth.min.js` file however you like.
+The file will be minified.
+You can also use ``node index.js --minify false`` to generate a non minified file `stealth.js`.

 #### Options